drgulevich/mitmojco/README.md

 Modify CMakeLists.txt to suit your needs.
 Default installation paths are set in CMakeLists.txt to
     /usr/local/lib for the shared library and /usr/local/include/mitmojco for the headers.

-From mitmojco directory enter the (empty) build folder and execute cmake, make and the installation procedure:
+In the mitmojco directory create and enter the build/ folder.
+Then execute cmake, make and the installation procedure:

+    $ mkdir build
     $ cd build
     $ cmake ..
     $ make